FRBNY-DSGE/SMC.jl/README.md

 Our implementation features what we term *generalized tempering* for "online" estimation, as outlined in our recent paper, "[Online Estimation of DSGE Models](https://www.newyorkfed.org/medialibrary/media/research/staff_reports/sr893.pdf)."
 For a broad overview of the algorithm, one may refer to the following *Liberty Street Economics* [article](https://libertystreeteconomics.newyorkfed.org/2019/08/online-estimation-of-dsge-models.html).

-Comments and suggestions are welcome, and best submitted as either an issue or a pull request. <%= octicon "git-pull-request" %> :point_up:
+Comments and suggestions are welcome, and best submitted as either an issue or a pull request. :point_up:

 Installation
 ------